Knife Blade Heat Treatment

 If elected, a deep freeze/cryogenic cycle with liquid nitrogen is used for additional performance increase.

-We do not work with a protective atmosphere but stainless blades or blades that have been pre-ground can be encased in stainless steel tool wrap to reduce decarbonisation and minimise scaling.
-Plus who doesn’t like to see those cool colours.
+We do not work with a protective atmosphere but stainless blades or blades that have been pre-ground can / should be encased in stainless steel tool wrap to reduce decarbonisation and minimise scaling.
+Plus who doesn’t like to see those cool colours?

-As tempering can be completed at home, this step is not offered unless secondary hardening curves are desirable which pushes the tempering temperatures beyond the typical home setup.
+As tempering can be completed at home (conventional oven), this step is not offered unless secondary hardening curves are desirable which pushes the tempering temperatures beyond the typical home setup.
+Additional costs involved.

 Steels including but not limited to:

-Note: Heat treating of High-Speed Steels (M2, M42 etc) required temperatures above our current capabilities (+1200 °C), although we have successfully heat-treated Bohler S600 (M2) in the past by modifying hold times.
+Note: Heat treating of High-Speed Steels (M2, M42 etc) required temperatures above our current capabilities (+1200 °C), although we have successfully heat-treated Bohler S600 (M2) in the past by modifying hold times, optimal hardness can’t be guaranteed.

 Transport / Delivery / Collection:

 All heat treatment takes place at my workshop in Winston Park/Hillcrest, KwaZulu-Natal.
-You are welcome to courier knives directly to me or deliver/collect them in person.
+You are welcome to courier knives directly to me (Courier or Postnet) or deliver/collect them in person (if you reside in the upper highway area).
 Please make arrangements with me via WhatsApp prior to arrival.

 Warnings (how to prep your blades):